 Permissible Investments

 The system’s primary liquidity, liquid core, and core layers shall be invested in fixed income securities and short-term (e.g., money market) instruments.
-Fixed income securities shall be rated “Baa3” or better by Moody’s or Standard & Poor’s or equivalent.
+Fixed income securities shall be rated “Baa3” or better by Moody’s or Standard & Poor’s or equivalent at purchase.
 Unrated securities are only allowed when specifically permitted by an individual manager’s guidelines.

-The system’s permanent core operating funds shall be invested in the system’s endowment pool investment program.
+The system’s permanent core operating funds shall be invested in the system’s LTIP investment program.

 The system Comptroller and investment managers shall not invest in any security which, in their opinion, entails a material probability of default.